Alexandrbel204/Data-Science-with-Python-Coursera-project/README.md

 # My first Data Analytics project
-The work includes analysis of people different ages and using ML basics training a model
+The work includes analysis of people different ages and using ML basics training a model to predict different people categories